Registar

 • July 1 for Summer degree completion

-Log into Tiger Connect
+Log into Cowley Connect

 It is the student's responsibility to see that graduation requirements are met.